 If a dispute arises between the parties related to this Agreement or the Services provided therefrom, and the dispute cannot be settled through informal negotiations, the parties agree to resolve their dispute (referred to herein as "Claim(s)") as follows:

 15.1.2.
 Mediator Selection and Mediator Fees.
-A neutral mediator will be selected as mutually agreed upon by the parties.
-The mediator’s fees and costs will be paid to the mediator at the end of mediation, with both parties equally sharing the mediation costs and paying their own legal fees and costs.
+A neutral mediator shall be selected as mutually agreed upon by the parties.
+The mediator’s fees and costs shall be paid to the mediator at the end of mediation, with both parties equally sharing the mediation costs and paying their own legal fees and costs.

 15.2.
 Judicial Action.
 If the parties are unable to resolve the Claim pursuant to the mandatory mediation referenced above (or if one of the parties refuses to participate in the mandatory mediation or fails to respond to a complaining party’s request for mediation), the parties may subsequently file a judicial action.

 15.3.
 Disputes Not Subject to the Mediation Process.
-The following claims or actions are not subject to the mandatory mediation provisions of this Section 15:
+The following claims are not subject to the mandatory mediation provisions of this Section 15:

 15.3.1.
-A request for an order of injunctive relief and any related incidental damages;
+An order of injunctive relief and any related incidental damages;

 15.3.2.
-A request for an order to prevent the disclosure of or misuse of Confidential Information or Trade Secrets; and/or
+An order to prevent the disclosure of or misuse of Confidential Information or Trade Secrets; and/or

 15.3.3.
 Enforcement of Client’s payment obligations as set forth under Section 7.